sakshianand/Wikipedia_WebCrawler/README.md

 This script will work till the following condition has occured:

-1.A target page has been reached (Which in this script is [https://en.wikipedia.org/wiki/Philosophy](this)) 2.The search has gone on suspiciously long(Default maximum count has been initialized to *25*) 3.We have arrived at an article we have already seen
+1. A target page has been reached Which in this script is [this](https://en.wikipedia.org/wiki/Philosophy)
+2. The search has gone on suspiciously long(Default maximum count has been initialized to *25*)
+3. We have arrived at an article we have already seen

 ---